demisto/content-assets/README.md

 ![Content logo](https://github.com/demisto/content/raw/8b642e30bf06e79ee8fa2b9a984dac3e27e394ba/xsoar_content_logo.png)

 # Cortex XSOAR Content Assets
 This repo holds Cortex XSOAR Content Documentation Assets.
-We store in this repo documentation media assets which are large and we want to keep seperate from our main Content repo: https://github.com/demisto/content.
+We store in this repo documentation media assets which are large and we want to keep separate from our main Content repo: https://github.com/demisto/content.
 Our rule of thumb is to store media assets larger than 2MB in this repo.

 **Note**: Media assets larger than 50MB should be stored using gitlfs.

+More info available at our [documentation docs](https://xsoar.pan.dev/docs/integrations/integration-docs).

 ## Contributing
 Contributions are welcome and appreciated.